MINI Clubman Review & Prices

 Unfortunately, all this pushes the price of the Mini Clubman beyond what you’d expect to say for an equally capable and more practical alternative such as the VW Golf.
 If, however, a car’s style is just as important as its substance, then the undeniably funky Mini Clubman is certainly worth a second look.

 Head over to our Mini Clubman deals page to see how much you can save on this stylish family estate car.
-If you'd rather opt for a used Mini Clubman then browse and compare our current stock, and when you've found your perfect new car, sell your current car through carwow.
+If you'd rather opt for a used Mini Clubman then browse and compare our current stock, and when you've found your perfect new car, sell your car online through carwow.

 How much is the Mini Clubman?

-The MINI Clubman has a RRP range of £23,540 to £41,000.
-The price of a used MINI Clubman on Carwow starts at £11,749.
+The price of a used MINI Clubman on Carwow starts at £13,606.

 Mini sees itself very much as a premium brand, so don’t expect the Clubman to be a cheap small car – instead it should be viewed as an alternative to the likes of an Audi A3 rather than a mainstream model